 Research in the Drucker lab is focused on understanding the biology of gut hormones, with a major focus on GIP and the glucagon-like peptides.
 The lab studies how glucagon, GIP, GLP-1, and GLP-2 regulate energy homeostasis, metabolic control, and cardiovascular function via effects on the gastrointestinal tract, pancreas, cardiovascular system and central nervous system.
 Specific projects elucidate novel mechanisms of glucagon, GIP, GLP-1 and GLP-2 action through studies of their respective receptors in peripheral tissues.
 Research staff utilize a combination of techniques that involve studies of signal transduction, generation of transgenic or knockout mice, and studies of rodent models of peptide hormone action with a focus on diabetes, obesity, endocrine systems, and intestinal disease.

-Director, Clinical Trials, Peter Munk Cardiac Centre, University Health Network
+Peter Munk Chair in Multinational Clinical Trials, University Health Network

 Toronto, ON M5G 2N2

 Diabetes Mellitus and Cardiovascular Disease: The main focus is the evaluation of diabetic patients with coronary artery disease, acute coronary syndromes and heart failure.
 We have examined the role of advanced multi-modal imaging in developing novel compounds to treat atherosclerosis in diabetic patients.
 I have conducted large-scale clinical trials such as the FREEDOM Trial which evaluated the optimal strategy required for the management of coronary artery disease.
 Our goal for the future is to develop a collaborative coordinating center to address the important clinical questions revolving around diabetes and heart disease.